-Chaaya Blu has been recently renovated by local architect Channa Daswatte, a pupil of the famous Geoffrey Bawa.
+Trinco Blu has been renovated by local architect Channa Daswatte, a pupil of the famous Geoffrey Bawa.
 Bawa's influence on Channa is very evident in the minimalist, chic retro style.
 White washed floors, walls and furniture mingle with blue denim cladding and bursts of bright orange to reflect white sands, sparkling blue ocean and the sunset orange that are Trinco's highlights.
-One of the best resorts on the East Coast, Chaaya Blu is located on the white sands of Uppuveli.
+One of the best resorts on the East Coast, Trinco Blu is located on the white sands of Uppuveli.
 Owned and managed by John Keells Hotels, Chaaya has 81 rooms -43 superior rooms, 36 beach chalets and 2 suites.
 We picked a chalet on the ground floor from where our verandah stretched out on the beach and the calm blue waters.

 Walking on the beach towards a spectacular sunset we could see Pigeon Island -famous for its vibrant coral life and exotic reef fish.
 An early morning start for a spot of snorkeling and then heading out to deep sea to catch a glimpse of the Sperm whales, Dolphins and Blue whales was on the cards.
 We had made sure to make it in the season, which extends from March to October, to increase our chances at spotting these magnificent creatures.